Sonic Prime: Release

-The first season of Sonic Prime, consisting of eight episodes, was released on December 15, 2022.
+The show's 24 half-hour episodes were split up into three seasons.
+The first season, consisting of a double-length premiere episode and seven regular episodes, was released on December 15, 2022.
 The first episode premiered on Gamefam's Sonic game on Roblox, Sonic Speed Simulator, on December 10, 2022.
 The first episode of the first season premiered on YouTube on December 24, 2022.

-Season 2 was released on July 13, 2023.
+Season 2, comprising eight further episodes, was released on July 13, 2023.
 The first episode of season 2 premiered on YouTube on July 4, 2023.
 On July 14, just a day after the release of the second season, writer Duncan Rouleau revealed that the third season will be released at some point in January 2024.
 Four days later on July 18, 2023, the second episode of season 2 premiered on YouTube.
-The third season was released on January 11, 2024.
+The third season, consisting of the remaining seven episodes, was released on January 11, 2024.
 The first episode of season 3 premiered on YouTube on January 5, 2024.
 The second episode of season 3 premiered on YouTube on January 18, 2024.

 On December 5, 2024, WildBrain announced that Nickelodeon had acquired pay broadcast rights to the series in the United States, Australia, Italy, Germany, Austria, Switzerland, and the UK and Ireland.
 In the US and Australia, the series began airing two days later on December 7, 2024.
+On July 15, 2025, WildBrain and Nickelodeon extended their broadcast partnership for the series to include APAC, EMEA and Latin American territories beginning on July 21.

 Home media

 The first two seasons of Sonic Prime were released on Blu-ray, while all three seasons are available on Digital.
 NCircle Entertainment released the first season on Blu-ray and Digital on March 12, 2024.
 The second season was also released on Blu-ray and Digital on August 27, 2024 as well.
 The third season got a Digital release on February 25, 2025.
-The complete series was released in Australia on June 4, 2025, on Madman and Australian Broadcast Corporation.
+The complete series was released in Australia on June 4, 2025 by Madman Entertainment.
 A complete series Blu-ray steelbook was released on June 24, 2025.